 School

+Data of Call Time of Call 0 m n m

-Date of Call Time of C all a.m p.m
+Date of Call a.m

 Call Received by

-Location
+Location (Phone Number)

-The person answering th e threat call should a sk the following qu uestions and record the answers below
+The person answerin answers below g the threat call sh ould ask the follo owing questions and record the

 When is the bomb goi ng to explode? a.m p.m

 Where is it?

 What will cause it to e xplode?

 What kind of bomb?

 Why are you doing thi

-Who are you?

-What can we do for you avoid the bomb from exploding? ou to
+What can we do for yo avoid the bomb from exploding? ou to

 How can you be conta cted?

-Record the exact lange uage of the threat:
+Record the exact langu age of the threat:

-Voice on the Phone: Man () Woman () Child () Age
+Voice on the Phone: Man () Woman () Child () Age e

-Intoxicated () Accent () Speech Impediment :()
+Intoxicated () Other () Accent () Speech Impedimen -

-Other ()

-Background Noise: Music () Talking () Children () Ma chines ()
+Background Noise: Music () Airplane () Talking () Typing () Traffic () Iachines ()

-Airplane () Typing () Traffic ()

-Other ()

-Completed by Date
+Completed by . ,

+Date